ImpishDeathTech/GZDoomRun/README.md

 > Requires python3 and PySimpleGUI to be installed on your sistem.

 ## GZDoom Run GUI
-> The gui is currently written in python with PySimpleGUI, which has recently "GoNe PrO" (They went proprietary).
+> The gui is currently written in python with PySimpleGUI, which has recently gone proprietary.
 Head [here](https://pysimplegui.com/pricing) and grab a.
 > free license so you can get a key to run the application and fiddle with the code (I'm not paying 99$ for an open source, customizable doomloader and mod manager so you can get
 > a shiny distribution key, this is linux, be resourceful >,..,o).
 This application, under all intensive purposes, is for fun, and born of tinkering and made to be continued to
 > be tinkered with.
 Thus, I encourage you to do so.
 If you're an aspiring or experienced python programmer using Windows or MacOS,I'd be more than happy to accept some help from you